knnv-ar/astro-tut1-build-a-blog/README.md

 > IMPORTANT: **The JavaScript in a `<script>` tag is sent to the browser**, and is available to run, based on user interactions like refreshing a page or toggling an input.

-## 4. Save time and energy with reusable page layouts
+## Unit 4 - Layouts: save time and energy with reusable page layouts

 Now that you can build with components, it’s time to create some custom layouts!